kcdipesh/monitor/README.md

 # monitor
-Application for simultaneous monitoring of multiple IP audio/video streams
+Application for simultaneous monitoring of multiple audio/video streams